talisma-cassoma/nonlinear-system-of-equations/README.md

 # nonlinear-system-of-equations
-its a nonlinear system of equations soolver we made in class in course numerical analysis
+its a nonlinear system of equations solver we made in class in course numerical analysis